Music

 Learn the words of several songs to perform

-The Charanga scheme includes built in teacher assessment opportunities which is used alongside our ‘Music: progression of skills document’.
+The Kapow scheme includes built in teacher assessment opportunities which is used alongside our ‘Music: progression of skills document’.
 Children’s progress is tracked across their time at the school.

 How we make music enjoyable.